oroinc/documentation/user_guide/workflow_management.rst

-4. Define :ref:`transitions <user-guide-workflow-designer-transitions>` that can be applied to the records at each of the steps and related setting, including the :ref:`attributes <user-guide-workflow-designer-attributes>` that can/must be changed after each transition
+4. Define :ref:`transitions <user-guide-workflow-designer-transitions>` that can be applied to the records at each of the steps and related setting, including the :ref:`attributes <user-guide-workflow-designer-attributes>` that can/must be changed after the transition

 5. Choose a :ref:`default step <user-guide-workflow-designer-default>` if any.